Pain is the most common reason that people see a physician. Unfortunately, alleviating pain isn’t always straightforward.

 Medical treatments, including medication, surgery, rehabilitation and physical therapy, may be helpful for treating chronic pain.

-Psychological treatments are also an important part of pain management.
 Understanding and managing the thoughts, emotions and behaviors that accompany the discomfort can help you cope more effectively with your pain — and can actually reduce the intensity of the pain.